Pagaruyung kingdom: Relations with the Dutch and the British

-The first European to enter the region was Thomas Dias, a Portuguese employed by the Dutch governor of Malacca.
+When the VOC succeeded in expelling the Sultanate of Aceh from the coast of West Sumatra in 1666, Aceh's influence on Pagaruyung weakened.
+The relationship between the overseas and coastal regions and the centre of Pagaruyung Kingdom became close again.
+At that time Pagaruyung was one of the centres of trade on the island of Sumatra, due to the production of gold there.
+This attracted the attention of the Dutch and the British to establish relations with Pagaruyung.
+It is recorded that in 1684, the first European to enter the region, a Portuguese explorer named Thomas Dias, paid a visit to Pagaruyung on the orders of the Dutch governor-general in Malacca.
 He travelled from the east coast to reach the region in 1684 and reported, probably from hearsay, that there was a palace at Pagaruyung and that visitors had to go through three gates to enter it.
 The primary local occupations at the time were gold panning and agriculture, he reported.